DaddaOperator/Arduino-Casual_Sketches/README.md

-# Arduino-LCD_Stepper_IR
+# Arduino- Casual Sketches
-Arduino sketch with a remote controller, lcd display monitor and a stepper motor.
+Here you can find various Arduino sketches made entirely by me with the corresponding hardware circuit.